ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

 An ingress controller provides reverse proxy, configurable traffic routing and TLS termination for applications (Web Services) deployed on the AKS cluster.
 The ingress controller acts as a single entry point for all external HTTP traffic inbound into the cluster and intelligently routes the calls to the respective application service end-points.

-In this project, we will deploy an [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) and configure it to intercept and route HTTP calls to the Claims API microservice.
+In this sub-project, we will deploy an [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) and configure it to intercept and route HTTP calls to the Claims API microservice.

 Follow the steps below to provision the Nginx Ingress Controller on the AKS cluster.
 You can also refer to the steps in the AKS documentation [here](https://docs.microsoft.com/en-us/azure/aks/ingress-basic).